 The Libero SoC includes a generic DDR memory simulation model, also called verification intellectual property (VIP).
-This VIP is attached to the pin side of the MDDR or fabric DDR (FDDR) subsystem, and it simulates the functionality of a DDR memory device.
+This VIP is attached to the pin side of the MDDR or fabric double-data rate (FDDR) subsystem, and it simulates the functionality of a DDR memory device.
 It can also be configured for DDR2, DDR3, and LPDDR SDRAM memories.

-Setting-up Simulation Model
+Setting Up Simulation Model